header_slot_prep

 Set your budget

-Your gambling budget should be no more than the amount that you can lose.
-That means money you don’t need for rent, groceries, etc. Not surprisingly, this is the same advice financial advisors give new stock market investors.
+Your gambling budget should be however much you can lose without regret.
+That means money you don’t need for rent, groceries, etc. Not surprisingly, this is the exact advice financial advisors give to new stock market investors.

 Visit an ATM

-Bank ATMs are rare in Vegas.
-The only one I could locate is in the MGM Grand’s M&M World.
+The good news is that Bank ATMs aren’t as rare anymore in Vegas.
+If you bank with PNC, their ATMs are in every CVS drugstore.
+If you’re with Bank of America, the only ATM is in the M&M World.
 The closest bank branch is a Bank of America 2.7 miles away, Wells Fargo 4.7 miles away, and Chase 9 miles away.

 Common Slot Questions